-Please note that if any student in the department would like to address a concern regarding a violation of the statement on the previous page, s/he is encouraged to bring that concern directly to the Associate Heads, Cynthia Fisher, Nicole Allen, and Bob Wickesberg, or the Head of the Psychology Department, Wendy Heller.
-Dr.'s Allen and Heller are also members of the Department Diversity Committee, and they are listed with the other members at the bottom of the webpage mentioned above.
-Discussions about issues concerning diversity and our commitment to diversity science are welcomed by every member of this committee, and their contact information may be found in the department directory located at: http://www.psychology.illinois.edu/people/directory/.
+Please note that if any student in the department would like to address a concern regarding a violation of the statement on the previous page, they are encouraged to bring that concern directly to the Assistant Head for Diversity and Inclusion, Alejandro Lleras, the Associate Heads, Nicole Allen and Mark Aber, or the Head of the Psychology Department, Wendy Heller.
+Drs.
+Allen and Heller are also members of the Department Diversity Committee, and they are listed with the other members at the bottom of the webpage mentioned above.
+Discussions about issues concerning diversity and our commitment to diversity science are welcomed by every member of this committee, and their contact information may be found in the department directory located at: https://psychology.illinois.edu/directory.